 Ze was the most interested.
 Gingerly he lifted the noodle from my palm and brought it up to his nose for a sniff.
-Nothing . . .
-He then took a bight, and as he chewed, his eyes narrowed, trying to make out a flavor.
+Nothing. . .
+He then took a bight.
+As he chewed, his eyes narrowed, trying to discern a flavor.
 What does a strand of partially cooked pasta taste like?
 A chewy nothing, and his blank stare confirmed it.

-“It’s like the farinha,” I said, seeing a cloud had formed over his brow.
+“It’s like the farinha,” I said, seeing that a cloud had formed over his brow.

 “It will taste better with the sauce.”

-When making a dish of pasta, the noodles are usually cooked last, right before the meal is served.
-As we only had one fire can and a limited supply of fuel, I thought it best to start them first.
-That way I could remove the pot from the fire early, freeing the can to fry up the sauce, while the spaghetti continued cooking in the hot water.
+When making pasta the noodles are usually cooked last, right before the meal is served.
+But as we had only one fire can and a limited supply of fuel, I thought it best to start them first.
+That way I could remove the pot from the fire early, freeing the can to fry up the sauce, while the spaghetti continued to cook in the hot water.
 It worked like a charm.
 Fifteen minutes later the fish sauce was done and I poured it over the steaming pile of pasta that Ze had transferred to the dishpan.